-We fit models of evolution using the software package OUwie (Beaulieu, et al. 2012) and compared the multiple optimum OU models with results fitted in OUCH (Butler and King 2004; King and Butler 2009).
-We modified OUwie to fit models with regime changes that occur at the nodes, as in OUCH, rather than the default behavior of OUwie which places regime changes mid-way along the branch between a clade of interest and its ancestor.
-We recognize that while either choice can be argued to be arbitrary, assuming that the regime change occurred simultaneously with the origin of the clade that bears the phenotype as indicated in Figure 1 seems reasonable.
+We fit models of evolution using the software package OUwie (Beaulieu, et al. 2012).
 All analyses were conducted in the R statistical computing environment (R Core Team 2020).
 We note here that OUwie has different options for dealing with the root state, X(0).
 Absent any information about the phenotype deep in the tree, this parameter is often very difficult to estimate in OU models (Cressler, et al. 2015).
 One alternative is to assume that the value of X(0) is distributed according to the stationary distribution of an OU process, which eliminates this parameter by absorbing the variance into the covariance matrix implied by the phylogeny itself (Ho and Ané 2013).
 However, OUwie does not currently support this approach for OU models with multiple α or σ parameters, and as far as we know, the mathematical modifications for these models have not been worked out.
 Because the option to estimate the value of the root node as in the earlier implementations (Hansen 1997; Butler and King 2004); and specified in OUwie by setting root.station=FALSE) is available for all of the models of interest, we used it for all model fitting.
 However, as we show in the Supplementary Materials, the parameter estimates of a single-α, single-σ OU model fit assuming the root is in the stationary distribution are very different from the parameter estimates obtained by fitting the root state, although model selection conclusions hold.
 This large difference in the parameter values reinforces a general point in phylogenetic comparative hypothesis testing, which is that parameter estimation is often more fraught than hypothesis testing, and as such, parameter estimates should be interpreted with caution (Beaulieu, et al. 2012; Ho and Ané 2013; Ho and Ané 2014; Cressler, et al. 2015; Cooper, et al. 2016).

-When fitting OU models, there are datasets for which it is possible to recover an extremely low value of a (weak deterministic pull), with equally extremely large q (equilibrium values).
-This combination can reasonably be interpreted as weak selection, or a biased nearly-random walk.
-Rather than look only at these parameters in isolation, we considered whether it may be more informative to determine their combined effect on trait evolution.
-To this end, we calculated the value of α(X̄-θ) for each life history regime to estimate any "deterministic trend" imposed by the best-fitting model, where X̄ is the average genome size of species in that regime at the end of the evolutionary process.

 Table 1.
 BM and OU models with single or multiple parameters used to fit the data.
 Numbers in parentheses specify (1) model parameters and notation, (2) parameters that remain constant across the phylogeny, (3) parameters that vary with shifts in life history regime, (4) OʻMeara (2006) model notation, and (5) notes for the model implementations and citations.